-To get the water system installed and hooked up to the “public” water system that runs under the ground in front of my house, I just had to sign up with the water distributer, in this case The Plantation Resort up the road a mile or so.
-Signing up was a piece of cake, give them address, telephone number and a deposit, along with promising to pay the monthly minus of $15 Belize.
+To get the water system installed and hooked up to the “public” water system that runs under the ground in front of my house, I just had to sign up with the water distributor, in this case, The Plantation Resort up the road a mile or so.
+Signing up was a piece of cake, give them the address, telephone number, and a deposit, along with promising to pay the monthly minus of $15 Belize.
 However, the story does not end quite yet, because it would be connected the following week.
 Of anything, that was the easiest utility to get hooked up.
 The truck arrived when it was supposed to, and the dug the channel by hand from the road to the electric pedestal on my property, attaching it to a water meter.

-All that was left to be done to get water to the sink, shower and toilet was my contractors guys.
-First they had to install a pressure tank and water pump to bring water into the house.
-Now the water pressure was good enough to bypass that system, if it wasn’t for one thing.
+All that was left to be done to get water to the sink, shower, and toilet was my contractor’s guys.
+First, they had to install a pressure tank and water pump to bring water into the house.
+Now the water pressure was good enough to bypass that system if it wasn’t for one thing.

 The water company shuts off the water every day at 4 PM and doesn’t turn it back on until 6 AM.